resiprocate/resiprocate/README.txt

 Configuration Framework                no           no      Currently just uses a few command line parameters and hardcoded settings
 RFC3489 support                        yes          mostly
 Multi-threaded Server                  no           no      Once Turn code is implemented consider asio threading model and provide locking
-TLS Server Support                     yes          yes     need to tweak openSSL cipher suite settings RFC3489 bis 11 message parsing         yes          partly IPV6 message parsing support           yes          no Shared Secret with Short Term Cred     yes          yes     Checking username for expirey and correct HMAC is not completed Shared Secret with Long Term Cred      little       no      Implementation is not complete and currently only accepts one hardcoded username/password - nonce generation not implemented
+TLS Server Support                     yes          yes
+RFC3489 bis 13 message parsing         yes          partly IPV6 message parsing support           yes          no Shared Secret with Short Term Cred     yes          yes     Checking username for expirey and correct HMAC is not completed Shared Secret with Long Term Cred      little       no      Implementation is not complete and currently only accepts one hardcoded username/password - nonce generation not implemented